RailsBridge-CapeTown/docs/sites/en/workshop/more_teacher_training.deck.md

 # What is this?

+You're probably at a teacher training for RailsBridge.

 This slide deck is a tool to facilitate conversations about teaching best practices and challenges, specifically for RailsBridge workshops.

 It helps to have a whiteboard or those giant sticky notes for the discussions if possible.